ppppvz/Fairy-Stockfish/docs/generate_puzzles.md

 `material_limit` - maximum allowed material advantage.
 Positions with material imbalance exceeding this value are filtered out.
 Default: 64000 (effectively disabled).

-`mate_ply` - when using `puzzle_depth`, only keep positions with mate in at least this many plies.
+`mate_ply` - only keep positions with mate in at least this many plies.
 Filters out mates that are too short.
+When using `puzzle_depth` it applies to this validation search, otherwise uses the regular search result.
 Default: 1.

 `random_move_min_ply` - the minimal ply at which a random move may be executed instead of a move chosen by search.
 Default: 1.